There’s a simple answer to this question. You should use an air cleaning system because it makes your air fresher and healthier to breathe.

 When it’s within your budget, we recommend sealing these air gaps before purchasing indoor air quality products.
 Sure, those products will still help even if you don’t invest in air sealing.
 But they’ll be even more effective if you prevent the most contaminated air from entering your home in the first place.

 Get a better filter

-Most people use high-MERV 1" pleated air filters.
-While the ability of these filters to actually make your air cleaner varies significantly from filter to filter, nearly all of them have a big downside: airflow reduction.
+Most people use high-MERV 1″ pleated air filters.
+While the ability of these filters to make your air cleaner varies significantly from filter to filter, nearly all of them have a big downside: airflow reduction.

-Basically, media filters give you a high-level of filtration without creating airflow issues that increase the infiltration of unclean air.
+Media filters give you a high level of filtration without creating airflow issues that increase the infiltration of unclean air.
 Oh, and you only have to replace them once or twice each year.

 What about a HEPA filter?

-While we're on the subject of filtration, let's talk HEPA filter systems.
-HEPA (high efficiency particulate arrestance) filters are serious business.
+While we’re on the subject of filtration, let’s talk HEPA filter systems.
+HEPA (high-efficiency particulate arresting) filters are serious business.
 If you have serious allergies or are sensitive to certain odors or particulates, these systems package medical-grade air filtration into a system that interfaces with your ductwork.